denyspoltorak/publications/IntroductionToSoftwareArchitectureWithActors/Part3/README.md

 * _Services_ when divided by subdomain.
 * _Pipeline_ and _Nanoservices_ as common specializations of _Services_.

-The next parts will cover divisions along both abstraction and subdomain dimensions.
+The [next parts][Part 4] will cover divisions along both abstraction and subdomain dimensions.

 ## References